-Fuyao Group is one of the world’s leaders in automotive glass production for the original equipment manufacturer and aftermarket replacement glass markets.
-Ohio was one of several states the company considered for a significant glass manufacturing facility; however, it quickly rose to the top of the list for its responsiveness and support in the evaluation of multiple sites in Ohio.
+Fuyao Group is one of the world’s leaders in automotive glass production for OEMs and the aftermarket for replacement glass.
+Ohio was one of several states the company considered for a significant glass manufacturing facility, and it quickly rose to the top of the list for its responsiveness and support in the evaluation of multiple sites in Ohio.

-In June 2016, Fuyao announced it would add an additional 240,000 square feet at its site in Moraine, bringing its total footprint to 2 million square feet, and would commit to creating 1,550 jobs.
-Fuyao saw that the site had more potential than it initially anticipated and decided to increase the capital investment into the site and double the amount of jobs committed.
+In June 2016, Fuyao announced it would add an additional 240,000 square feet at its site in Moraine, bringing its total footprint to 2 million square feet, and that it would commit to creating 1,550 jobs.

 Fuyao and Ohio, along with a host of dignitaries and nearly 700 guests, celebrated the grand opening of Fuyao’s newest U.S. plant on Oct.
 7, 2016.
-Chairman Cao said the company invested nearly $477 million to convert the former General Motors assembly plant.
-By August 2016, the number of contractors working on the site had at times nearly surpassed the total number of direct Fuyao employees to keep pace with the production goals.
-To date, the company has invested over $500 million in the site and exceeded its job commitment by creating over 2,000 new jobs in Moraine.
+Cao Dewang said the company invested nearly $477 million to convert the former General Motors assembly plant.
+By August 2016, the number of contractors working on the site had at times nearly surpassed the total number of direct Fuyao employees to keep pace with the company’s production goals.

-Fuyao is also integrating into the community and getting involved with nearby education institutions.
-The company has partnered with Sinclair Community College on a workforce recruitment and training program that serves as a model for other companies seeking to quickly ramp up a large workforce, much like Fuyao has done in Ohio.
-Fuyao’s success has led the companies to see potential in increasing their presence in the Dayton region but don’t yet have any fixed plans.
+Fuyao also integrated into the community and became involved with nearby education institutions including Sinclair Community College, with which Fuyao partnered to establish a workforce recruitment and training program that serves as a model for other companies seeking to quickly ramp up a large workforce, much like Fuyao has done in Ohio.